Changes to energy price cap

 The price cap doesn’t limit your total bill.
 How much you actually pay will depend on:

-So if you need to use more energy – because you have a large family, or you have a health condition that means you need to have a warmer home, you might need to pay even more.
+So, if you need to use more energy – because you have a large family, or you have a health condition that means you need to have a warmer home, you could pay more than £1,755.

 Easy ways to save energy